 Service Metrics, What Should You Measure?

 Welcome to a new series on Workforce Management Analytics.
-To get us started, we ask the question: If you could improve your service business by 10%, what would you improve?
+To get us started, we ask the question: If you could improve your field service business by 10%, what would you improve?

 This is the first question I ask all of our customers as it is important to understand what they are trying to achieve and what they want from our software.
 More often than not, different parts of the business have different and/or conflicting goals, but I’ll save this complex topic for a later post.